Complexity counts: global and local perspectives on Indo-Aryan numeral systems

-These findings allow us to sketch the following picture of Indo-Aryan numeral systems' development: complexity developed and was maintained in thhe core Indo-Aryan area, as well as in the geographically outlying insular Indo-Aryan languages.
+These findings allow us to sketch the following picture of Indo-Aryan numeral systems' development: complexity developed and was maintained in the core Indo-Aryan area, as well as in the geographically outlying insular Indo-Aryan languages.
 Complexity was either lost or prevented from developing in the higher-altitude languages of the Hindu Kush area, which shifted to a vigesimal system.
-The role of contact (thought to affect properties of language involved in counting; e.g., numeral classifiers; \citealt{Grinevald2000,allassonniere2021expansion}) in fostering these patterns needs further clarification.
+The detailed role of contact (thought to affect properties of language involved in counting; e.g., numeral classifiers; \citealt{Grinevald2000,allassonniere2021expansion}) in fostering these patterns needs further clarification.
 Tentatively however, it seems that contact and social factors are ultimately responsible both for the maintenance of complexity in the core area as well as its loss in more peripheral areas.
 On one hand, the dense social networks found in the core Indo-Aryan area, largely free of internal natural barriers \citep[446]{Masica1991}, likely had a role in reinforcing this typologically unusual irregularity, as neighboring communities would require similar numeral forms in order to enable reliable communication (e.g., in the context of trade).
 Conversely, speech varieties outside of this network would be expected to lose, or never develop, this complexity, particularly those in pronounced contact with non-Indo-Aryan languages.